visgl/deck.gl/examples/tagmap/tagmap-layer/tagmapper/README.md

-## A standalone free-occlusion text label layout independent of the geographic map
+## An occlusion-free 2D text label layout independent of the geographic map

 Documentation under development.